LoJ: #610 (Pre-LiDAR #612) / 13,043' "V 7" Previously UN 13042

 Year Climbed: 2003

-Walk east across the upper basin, rapidly heading for your destination, which you can now clearly see.
+Walk east across the upper basin, rapidly heading for your destination of V 7, which you can now clearly see.
 On the other side of the basin head, begin hiking up the steeper slopes of V.7, walking almost exclusively on forgiving tundra and clumps of grass.
 After about 600 feet, gain the south ridge of the peak, turn north and follow the ridge to the small, grassy summit.
 Best features of this hike are: wildlife viewing and abundant flowers in mid-July.
 Return as you came or if you have time, include the Twin Sisters.

 "Genius is 1 percent inspiration and 99 percent perspiration." – Thomas Edison